terran-project/terran/README.md

 with people.

 The philosophy behind the library is to focus on tasks and problems instead of models and algorithms.
-That is, we aim to always have the best possible algorithm for the job given its constraints, and to take the burden of finding which model performs best off you.
+That is, it aims to always have the best possible algorithm for the job given its constraints, and to take the burden of finding which model performs best off you.